flexiodata/functions-wikipedia/README.md

-# Wikipedia Spreadsheet Functions
+# Wikipedia Google Sheets & Excel Spreadsheet Add on

-Wikipedia Spreadsheet Functions enable you to lookup information from [Wikipedia](https://www.wikipedia.org/) and [Wikidata](https://www.wikidata.org/) in a spreadsheet, including descriptions for subjects or information about people and organizations.
+Wikipedia is an open-source online encyclopedia which provides a database of articles on an extensive range of topics.
+This Wikipedia spreadsheet integration for Google Sheets and Microsoft Excel enables you to import data from Wikipedia, to enrich lists of people and organizations.
+This add-on will enable you to integrate on-demand, refreshable encyclopedia data without leaving your spreadsheet.

+For example, with this Excel and Google Sheets add-on you can:

-For example, you can create a list of topics in your spreadsheet and get a description from the first line of the most likely Wikipedia article for each topic.
-You can also create a list of people in your spreadsheet and enrich this list with information about them, such as a description about them and their birthdate.
+* Enrich a list of topics in your spreadsheet using the description from the first line of the most likely Wikipedia article related to the topic.
+* Import data to enrich a list of people in your spreadsheet with information about them, such as a description, gender, birth name, birth and death date, citizenship, residence and occupation.
+* Extract data to enrich a list of organizations in your spreadsheet with information about them, such as a description, website, motto, inception, country and social media handles, like Twitter, Instagram, Reddit and Bloomberg.

 Here are some examples: